Ben-Ganon/Obsidian_Olympus_DnD/Gear and Items/Weapons.md

 Made of simple wood, it has limited range and damage.
 Beyond the firing range, a Dexterity roll success is required to hit a target (not including a block by the target) The arrows fired by a bow cannot be dodged, only blocked.
+Firing a bow requires the user to see clearly, so they cannot fire while equipped with a helmet.
 ##### Syntheto Toxo
 ![[Mongol_bow.webp | 300]]
 The Compound bow has powerful damage, with great damage and range to match.